LuizEduardoCardozo/bashacks/README.md

     $ bh_strxor 0x41 "'\$3/ /%." # string between double quotes and dollar sign escaped
     fernando

-If you think you found a bug, please fill it at <https://github.com/merces/bashacks/issues>
+If you think you found a bug, please fill it at [issues page](https://github.com/merces/bashacks/issues)